fablabnbg/inkscape-centerline-trace/README.md

 Algorithm:
+The input image is converted to a graymap and histogram normalized with PIL.ImageOps.equalize.

-autotrace needs a bi-level bitmap.
+Autotrace needs a bi-level bitmap.
 In order to find the best threshold value, we run autotrace at multiple thresholds and evaluate the results.